 - Provide feasible plans for how they will address future cybersecurity considerations as they pertain to the equipment and charging network.
 As new cybersecurity incidents occur and exposures are discovered, the cybersecurity posture of EVSE deployed must scale and adapt to meet the further growing security requirements and best practices. - Cybersecurity requirements and guidance provided by the latest revisions of applicable standards and regulations shall be adhered to.
-These include, but are not limited to: - NEVI Notice of Proposed Rulemaking 23 CFR Part 680 - National ITS Architecture (ARC-IT) - National Institute of Standards and Technology - o SP 800-53 - o SP 800-115 - o Arizona Statewide Policy (8130) System Security Acquisition and Development - o Payment Card Industry Data Security Standard - Health Insurance Portability and Accountability Act - o North American Electric Reliability Corporation Critical Infrastructure Protection
+These include, but are not limited to: - NEVI Notice of Proposed Rulemaking 23 CFR Part 680 - Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT) - National Institute of Standards and Technology (NIST) - o SP 800-53 - o SP 800-115 - o Arizona Statewide Policy (8130) System Security Acquisition and Development - Payment Card Industry Data Security Standard (PCI DSS) - Health Insurance Portability and Accountability Act (HIPAA) - North American Electric Reliability Corporation Critical Infrastructure Protection (NERC CIP)